top of page

 Updated: 2 days ago

-This blog post covers temporary tracheostomy placement as well as care.
+This blog post covers temporary tracheostomy placement, and transmyelohyoid oral tracheal intubation, as well as aftercare.

 This is the video that outlines how to make a temporary tracheostomy tube from a sterile endotracheal tube